ibm-cloud-docs/openshift/openshift_ts.md

         console-844d8bb9bd-kvr9r     1/1     Running   0          21h
         ```
         {: screen}
+    2. If the pod is in a **Running** status, review the logs for the pod for any messages that might indicate why the console does not open.
+        ```
+        oc logs -n openshift-console console-844d8bb9bd-92d7f
+        ```
+        {: pre}
-    2. If a pod is not in a **Running** status, describe the pod and check the events.
+    3. If a pod is not in a **Running** status, describe the pod and check the events.
 For example, the cluster might not have enough resources for the pod to run and you must [resize your worker pool](/docs/openshift?topic=openshift-add_workers#resize_pool) to add worker nodes.
         ```
         oc describe pod -n openshift-console <pod>
         ```
         {: pre}
-    3. Try to restart the console pod and check if the OpenShift web console opens.
+    4. Try to restart the console pod and check if the OpenShift web console opens.
         ```
         oc delete pod -n openshift-console <pod>
         ```